Video Overview: Bank On Yourself in a Nutshell

 Eventhough the video was helpful in understanding the concept, I found it somewhat lacking in the varuety of ways the plan apparently works.
 Bruce McCracken

 Sounds like you are doing very good things for your family.
 Paying the premium annually does give you access to more equity sooner.
-Your Bank On Yourself Advisor can assist you with your other questions.
+Your Bank On Yourself Professional can assist you with your other questions.

 Not sure this would help a 56 year old with income down 60% and a huge loss in the market.